Making a TV series to change disability attitudes makes good sense

 In drama, it is rare to see lead characters where their disability doesn’t define them exclusively and motivates every action.
 A personal favourite is the UK drama The Silence where a deaf teenager, who is the lead character, witnesses a murder.
 Her deafness is a key part of the plot but her character is more focussed on dealing with normal teenage issues (partying, drug-taking, drinking, relationships, work and studying) and the program realistically shows how her hearing impairment has some impacts on these.

-Interestingly the BBC has a weather presenter with a similar physical disability, Lucy Martin, who has been well received.
+Interestingly the BBC has a weather presenter with a similar impairment, Lucy Martin, whose presence on the channel has been well received.

-A more recent dating program Undressed on SBS television has featured participants with disabilities and explored complexity and other dimensions to their lives beyond their disability.
+A more recent dating program Undressed on SBS television has featured participants with disabilities and explored the complexity and other dimensions to their lives beyond their impairments.

 Inclusion of people with disability